mdcrosby/animal-ai/README.md

 | Mac | TODO |
 | Linux |  TODO |

-Unzip the **entire content** of the archive to the `examples/env` folder.
+Unzip the **entire content** of the archive to the `env` folder.
 On linux you may have to make the file executable by running `chmod +x env/AnimalAI.x86_64`.

 The Animal-AI packages are currently only tested on linux with python 3.8

-**The Unity source files** for the environment will be made available later.
-If you need them for your research please get in contact.
+**The Unity Project** for the environment will be made available later.
+If you would like access for your research please get in contact.

 ## Manual Control